Student Status

 1. General Rule:

-An adult who is enrolled and taking at least six credits (half time) in an institution of higher education is ineligible to receive Basic Food unless they meet one of the exemptions described in this section.
+An applicant or recipient who is enrolled and taking at least six credits (half time) in an institution of higher education is ineligible to receive Basic Food unless they meet one of the exemptions described in this section.

 2. Institutions of Higher Education Including Online Schools: